 Project preparation and implementation involves active collaboration with the International Finance Corporation (IFC), which also views the agribusiness sector and inclusive value chain development as a priority.
 While the collaboration is based on the comparative advantages of the Bank and IFC, given the small size of the markets and of the investments envisaged under the project, specific activities have not yet been identified.
 These will be explored during project implementation in case suitable advisory opportunities or investments will be identified beyond those envisaged under the matching grant model supported by the project.

 The project is highly relevant for the Maximizing Finance for Development (MFD) agenda.
-In the context of the country’s objective to promote private sector led agricultural development, the project will play a key role in fostering Private Capital Mobilization as part of the MFD agenda through (a) provision of matching grants which will foster the aggregation of smallholder farmers and their connection with value chain actors, capacitating agribusinesses and promoting future private investments into the value chains; and (b) support the upgrading and modernization of public food quality and safety institutions and systems, including improving traceability, food safety and quality standards which will contribute to removing bottleneck and fostering an enabling environment for commercial agribusiness.
+In the context of the BiH’s overall objective to promote private sector led agricultural development, the project will play a key role in fostering Private Capital Mobilization as part of the MFD agenda through (a) provision of matching grants which will foster the aggregation of smallholder farmers and their connection with value chain actors, capacitating agribusinesses and promoting future private investments into the value chains; and (b) support the upgrading and modernization of public food quality and safety institutions and systems, including improving traceability, food safety and quality standards which will contribute to removing bottleneck and fostering an enabling environment for commercial agribusiness.
 The project will also provide key public goods for the agriculture sector to increase its competitiveness through the irrigation investments.